AWS S3 Storage Provider

 });

 ⚠️ Security Warning: Avoid passing credentials in URIs in production code.
 URIs may be logged, displayed in error messages, or stored in configuration files.
-Use the credential chain instead.
+Use the credential chain or explicit configuration instead.

 Examples